Dinacoding/vinotype/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), for structure and content writting;
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), for styling and some visual effects;
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), for interactive elements, dynamic behavior, and enhancing user experience.
-- [Bootstrap](https://getbootstrap.com/), help me with the structuration and with the layout planning;
-- [GoogleFonts](https://fonts.google.com/), use to import the fonts into my project;
 - [Inkscape](https://inkscape.org/), to design the logo;
 - [Balsamiq](https://balsamiq.com/), used it to wireframe the webpages;
 - [ChatGPT](https://chatgpt.com/), to use it to create content for the website and get me a color palette